 What is a privacy breach?

-A privacy breach is a disclosure/sharing/collection of personally identifiable information (PII) that is outside the reason for its collection.
-This includes viewing PII for curiosity reasons, selling PII for payment (e.g. selling contact data), posting PII for malicious purposes, or data that has been hacked.
+A privacy breach is a disclosure/sharing/collection of personal information (PI) and/or personal health information (PHI) that is outside the reason for its collection.
+This includes viewing for curiosity reasons, selling for payment (e.g. selling contact data), posting for malicious purposes, or data that has been hacked.
 This also includes leaving a claimant/patient file out in a place where it can be accessed by another person, such as a reception desk or treatment room.

-Sending an OCF to HCAI via fax is considered a privacy breach.
+For example, sending an OCF to HCAI via fax or providing patient’s information when submitting a ticket inquiry to the HCAI Facility Support is considered a privacy breach.
 There is no process for sending information by any means except the HCAI system (www.HCAI.ca or your PMS system).

 What to do in case of a breach

-If you think there has been an improper use or disclosure of personally identifiable information from HCAI, notify your privacy officer immediately.
-If the breach includes electronic data directly from HCAI, advise the HCAIP Chief Privacy Officer by emailing firstname.lastname@example.org.
+If you think there has been an improper use or disclosure of PI or PHI from HCAI, notify your privacy officer immediately.
+If the breach includes electronic data directly from HCAI, advise the HCAIP Chief Privacy Officer by emailing email@example.com.